Samsung/tizen-docs/docs/application/native/guides/notification/notification-ex.md

     </privileges>
     ```

-2. To use the functions and data types of the Notification-ex API, include the `<notification_ex.h>` header file in your application:
+2. To use the functions and data types of the Notification EX API, include the `<notification_ex.h>` header file in your application:
     ```
     #include <notification_ex.h>
     ```